SAEON/national-climate-change-response-database/README.md

 ## Create a database

-1. Log in to SQL Server using `sa` credentials (sa / password!123#, if you used the command above)
+1. Log in to SQL Server via SSMS using `sa` credentials (sa / password!123#, if you used the command above)
 2. (Optionally) set the system database "model" recovery model to `simple` (to avoid large, unnecessary log files)
 3. Create a database called "nccrd" with "SIMPLE" recovery mode (should be default if you set the model DB to SIMPLE)